nrs-org/novelslop/content/vol_01/chap_14.typ

   students, chatting while fidgeting with their phones.

   Mikoto, for some unknown reasons, was acting weird.
-She was no longer as talkative as she had been this afternoon once they entered the stadium.
+She was no longer as talkative as she had been this afternoon, kept glancing back and forth, and even her expression displayed a sense of nervousness.
+Mona first noticed this when the three entered the stadium.
-  Mona remembered that her friend had been acting this way some time earlier, but she could not remember exactly when.

   "I'm scared...
 What if they wouldn't accept me..."